subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 Figure: Scaled and Interpolated Random Sums over $0\le t\le 1$ for n = 100 (blue), n = 400 (red) and n = 10000 (green)

 The figure above three different sample paths for $W_n(t)$ over the interval $[0,1]$, with the gap between successive changes in direction becoming smaller and smaller as $n$ increases.
 As $n\rightarrow\infty$, Donsker's Theorem says that $W_n(t), 0\le t\le 1$ converges to a Weiner Process.
 What does it mean to take the limit $n\uparrow\infty$ for the interpolated Random Sums?
 Since we are constrained to be in the interval $[0,1]$, it means that successive coin tosses are happening faster and faster, and in the limit they are being done over the continuum.
-Since each coin toss results in a change of direction for $W_n(t)$, it follows that in the limit, the change of direction is happening at each instant!
-This is a bit difficult to visualize, but essentially this also means that in the limit the Weiner Process $W(t), 0\le t\le 1$ does not have a derivative at any point in the interval $[0,1]$ (since the derivative is not defined at points at which the direction of a function changes).
+Since each coin toss results in a change of direction for $W_n(t)$, it follows that in the limit, the change of direction is happening at each and every time instant!
+This is a bit difficult to visualize, but essentially this also means that in the limit a sample path of the Weiner Process $W(t), 0\le t\le 1$ does not have a derivative at any point in the interval $[0,1]$ (since the derivative is not defined at points at which the direction of a function changes).

 There is a bit of ambiguity in the notation since $W^n(t)$ can refer both to the sample path of the Random Process over the interval $[0,1]$, as well the Random Variable $W^(t)$ at time $t$.
 We will use the convention that $W^n(t)$ refers to the function $W^n(t)$ defined over an interval such as $[0,1]$, while we will use $W^n_t$ to refer to the Random Variable at time $t$.